minjung-mj-kim/project/fake_news/README.md

         - LSTM model with pretrained embeddings of title tokens.
         - Some words might not have corresponding pretrained embeddings
         - Better accuracy with trainable embedding layer.
-        - Sign of overfit.
     - simple_FNN.ipynb
         - Feedforward NN model with averaged pretrained embedding vectors of title.
         - Some words might not have corresponding pretrained embeddings
         - Better accuracy with trainable embedding layer.
-        - Sign of overfit.

 2. EDA of raw data
     - Findings from selected examples